richardndungu94/Devsecops/Week1-Web-security/Report.md

   - How to test: script repeated login attempts and watch responses/locks.
   - Fix: implement rate limiting on auth endpoints (express-rate-limit), account lockout, CAPTCHA where appropriate.

+## Summary
+Building a vulnerable app gives hands on experience to see the common mistake developers make when building an application and how attackers can exploit them